andrew/ultimate-awesome/README.md

 - [ru-awesome-devops](https://github.com/znhv/ru-awesome-devops) - Список с актуальной документацией для DevOps.
 - [awesome-ai-research-tools](https://github.com/0x11c11e/awesome-ai-research-tools) - A curated list of AI tools specifically designed to assist in research activities, including tools for literature reviews, citation management, data analysis, and more.
 This repository is intended for researchers, students, and professionals who want to leverage AI to enhance their research workflows.
 - [moe-paper-models](https://github.com/AdamG012/moe-paper-models) - A sumary of MoE experimental setups across a number of different papers.
-- [awesome-sqlite](https://github.com/airsequel/awesome-sqlite) - A curated list of software, services, and resources for SQLite.
 - [awesome-startups](https://github.com/alec-c4/awesome-startups) - Curated list of awesome resources for startups.
 - [awesome-pubky](https://github.com/aljazceru/awesome-pubky) - Pubky.tech - all directory of pubky resources, libraries, tools and applications.
 - [awesome-amp](https://github.com/arthelokyo/awesome-amp) - 😎 Awesome things related to AMP HTML.
 - [awesome-parenting](https://github.com/Athen-Player1/awesome-parenting) - A curated list of courses, books, videos, and cool tech for expecting, new and current parents.
 Feel free to create a PR to add to it!.
 - [awesome-nas](https://github.com/AwesomeDog/awesome-nas) - A curated list of NAS(Network-attached storage) resources and projects.
-- [awesome-ai-edge-computing](https://github.com/awesomelistsio/awesome-ai-edge-computing) - A curated list of awesome tools, frameworks, libraries, and resources for running AI models on edge devices, including smartphones, IoT devices, embedded systems, and hardware accelerators.
-Edge AI focuses on processing data locally on the device, reducing latency and enhancing privacy.
-- [awesome-defi](https://github.com/awesomelistsio/awesome-defi) - A curated list of awesome resources, tools, protocols, analytics, and communities for Decentralized Finance (DeFi).
-This list covers everything from DeFi basics and protocols to wallets, analytics, and yield farming.
 - [awesome-nlp](https://github.com/awesomelistsio/awesome-nlp) - A curated list of awesome frameworks, libraries, tools, datasets, tutorials, and research papers for Natural Language Processing (NLP).
 This list covers a variety of NLP tasks, from text processing and tokenization to state-of-the-art language models and applications like sentiment analysis and machine translation.
 - [awesome-bids](https://github.com/bids-standard/awesome-bids) - A curated list of awesome BIDS projects, proposals, apps and resources.
 - [awesome-360video-search](https://github.com/briandicky/awesome-360video-search) - A curated list of awesome 360-degree video resources.